Air-Fry-Till-I-Die/air-fry-till-i-die.github.io/index.md

 <img src="docs/VendorsPage.png">

 <img src="docs/ProductsPage.png">

-### User Guide

-The following feedback was provided by end users testing our system:

-## Positives
-+Interesting concept.
-+The site looks very professional and it is easy to look at.
-+Recipes are organized and spaced out well while also providing the necessary information in an efficient manner.
-+Everything is well organized and obvious what's what, recipes were easy/intuitive to get to +Good website idea, a niche collection of recipes for a really popular device +having the recipes open up in a popup instead of a new page looks clean

-## Negatives
--What is the vendor page for?
--The ingredients section on the Add Recipe page should really be a drop down -Landing page after creating an account/loggin in shouldn't be add recipe -One thing that could be improved is the size of the images.
-Maybe having a uniform image size could help the card elements look more refined.
--Ingredient list behaves incorrectly for new accounts until recipe is added -No compelling reason to create an account (recipes are available without logging in)

-## Requested features
-Ability to scroll through multiple photos on the recipe list page Links to retailers that sell the ingredients
-Link to share to social media
-Ability to sort by the ingredients you have

 ### Developer Guide
 In order to run this website on your own server, follow the instructions below.